 Process and Tools

 The Agile Manifesto authors want to remind us that the 1st Agile value is about People and Interactions over Processes and Tools.
 Many immediately jump into tooling.
 We are moving to Agile.
 What tool should we use?
 Or we are using Jira, therefore we are Agile.

 There is even more focus on the processes and some authors particularly call out SAFe as very heavy on process and looking more and more like RUP which is what started this movement to begin with (See Alistair’s comments above).
 So it’s kind of like we’ve come full circle.

 Some Agile Manifesto authors feel that Agile has moved beyond just Software and maybe they should have gone with Working Product or Working Solution instead of Working Software

-The Agile movement was about brining the business and development closer together.
-It was about mending the business/IT relationship and making it less adversarial, breaking the silo and collaborating with the customer.
-It was about giving the development team autonomy, mastery and purpose, empowering them to think and be creative and innovative, and have them think of the business value they are delivering and not just the function or method they are coding.
+The Agile movement was about bringing the business and development closer together.
+It was about mending the business/IT relationship and making it less adversarial, breaking the silo, and collaborating with the customer.
+It was about giving the development team autonomy, mastery, and purpose, empowering them to think and be creative and innovative and have them think of the business value they are delivering and not just the function or method they are coding.
 It was mostly created by developers to provide them with a better working environment that delivered better value.